Ildar1/RQCODE_tutorial/README.md

 ```
 ___

-## Task: -> move to Step-by-Step

-Your task is to implement this security requirement as a new Java class named `PasswordLockoutRequirement`.
-This class should:
-- Inherit from the `Requirement` class provided in the RQCODE framework.
-- Track failed login attempts.
-- Lock the user account after 5 consecutive failed login attempts.
-- Provide a method to reset failed login attempts.
----

 ## Step-by-Step Instructions

+Your task is to implement a security requirement that enforces password lockout after repeated failed login attempts.
+Follow the steps below carefully:

+### 1. Create the `PasswordLockoutRequirement` Class
 - Create a new Java class named **`PasswordLockoutRequirement`** (ensure the name matches exactly).
-- The class must inherit from the `Requirement` class provided by the RQCODE.
+- This class must inherit from the `Requirement` class provided by the RQCODE framework.

-- Implement the logic to:
+### 2. Implement the Required Functionality
+Your implementation should include the following methods:

+- **`void recordFailedLogin(String username)`**
+  - Increments the failed login count for a specific user.

+- **`boolean isAccountLocked(String username)`**
+  - Checks if the account is locked based on the number of failed attempts.

+- **`void resetFailedAttempts(String username)`**
+  - Resets the failed login count for a user after a successful login or manual reset.

+- **`CheckStatus check()`**
+  - Implements the `Requirement` class’s `check()` method to evaluate whether the lockout condition has been met.

+- **Enforce a Lockout Policy:**
-  - Lock user accounts after a defined number of failed login attempts.
+  - Lock user accounts after **5 consecutive failed login attempts**.
-  - Track the number of failed login attempts and reset them as needed.
-  - Include a temporary lockout period.
+  - Implement a **temporary lockout period** before allowing further login attempts.

+### 3. Use an Example for Reference
+For guidance, refer to the implementation of [PasswordUpdateRequirement](https://github.com/Ildar1/RQCODE_tutorial/blob/main/PasswordUpdateRequirement).
+This example demonstrates how to structure and implement a security requirement in RQCODE.

+By following these steps, you will successfully integrate the password lockout functionality into the RQCODE framework.

 ### Example Implementation
 For reference, you can check the implementation of a similar requirement in the [PasswordUpdateRequirement](https://github.com/Ildar1/RQCODE_tutorial/blob/main/PasswordUpdateRequirement).
 You might use it as a guide for your own implementation.